Laurent - stock.adobe.com

 - Anomaly Detection to determine when something unexpected happens;

-- Intelligent Alerts to notify the right people when something unexpected happens; and
+- Intelligent Alerts to notify the right people when something unexpected happens;

-- Virtual Analyst, a background cross-channel analysis process that identifies "unknown unknowns."
+- Virtual Analyst, a background cross-channel analysis process that identifies unknown unknowns;

-More conventionally, Sensei includes:
+More conventionally, Sensei includes the following:

 - plain-English querying;